archx3/bumble-bee-css/README.md

 to theme yor app you may make use of the colors.css file to

-# Airbnb CSS / Sass Styleguide
+# Bumblebee CSS / Sass Styleguide

-*A mostly reasonable approach to CSS and Sass*
+*A mostly reasonable approach to CSS and Sass/SCSS, adapted from the Airbnb CSS style guide*

 ## Table of Contents